ithrasil/rainbeat/README.md

 ## Map

 * public
-...Here we have ready to go files of app
+..Here we have ready to go files of app
 * src
-...In this catalog we have jsx React modules and SASS files
+..In this catalog we have jsx React modules and SASS files